Rarataxy/weatherbot/README.md

 ## How to use:
 step 1.
-Make sure to have a `weather-forecast` channel. step 2.
-Run the bot  and type **_(prefix)start_** step 3.  *Done!* the bot is now running just fine!
+Make sure to have a `weather-forecast` channel, step 2.
+Run the bot  and type **_(prefix)start_**, step 3.  *Done!* the bot is now running just fine!

 (Optional steps)
 step 4.
 To have the ability to change the weather make a role called `weather mage`.
-Everyone with this role will be able to controll the skies at will! step 5. if you do not want events run **+togglevents off_**. **Remember you cna always turn them back on by typing `togglevents on`!**
+Everyone with this role will be able to controll the skies at will!, step 5. if you do not want events run **+togglevents off_**. **Remember you cna always turn them back on by typing `togglevents on`!**